cr2551/Days_Until/README.md

 This program aims to solve exactly this problem, the problem of important dates in the future seeming further away than they are.

-In this program you can see how much time there is left, you can save those events, order them by proximity, and delete them when you no longer need them.
+In this program, you can see how much time there is left ⏳, you can save those events, order them by proximity, and delete them when you no longer need them.

 ![program view](days_until_images/base.png)